lenincompres/f26-ima-few/week 02/README.md

 - Questions
 - Screenshots
 - Sketches
+- Sitemaps
+- User flows
-- Navigation maps
+- Wireframes
 - Code fragments
 - Links
 - Failed experiments
-- Things another student noticed
+- Something another student noticed
+- Something a user did that you did not expect
 - Something you want to try next

 You do not need to answer every prompt.

 ### This Week

-**How did linking pages together change the way you thought about your website?**
+**How did thinking about someone else's path through the website change the way you designed it?**

-**Where did you make a decision about what another person would see, understand, or do next?**
+**What happened when someone else encountered your experience without your help?**

 You might also consider:

 - When did a link become more than navigation?
 - What did you discover by drawing the experience as a map?
-- Where might a visitor become confused?
+- Where did a visitor become confused?
+- What seemed obvious to you but not to them?
 - Did someone use your experience differently than you expected?
 - What do you notice about navigation on other websites now that you have designed your own?